we are female run upcycling brand and project.

 Exorcise means to us to open those doors and windows and let fresh air come inside, but also let negative thoughts, ghosts, fears fly away.
 We are exorcising them.

-So this is our tHERAPY.
-Our connection to heaven of creativity… and to earth."
+This is our tHERAPY.
+Our connection between the heaven of creativity and the earth and its reality.